Skip to main content Skip to main menu Skip to footer

 Reporting obligations

 As a signatory to the United Nations Framework Convention on Climate Change (UNFCCC), Germany is required to compute and publish its emission inventories annually.
 Pursuant to international climate protection treaties, Germany also submits its annual emissions data to the European Commission.
+Further information can be found on the website on emission trends.

 Degradation products